 Dr. McCartan, if you do minimally invasive bunion surgery, how do you know what traditional bunion surgery is?

-First, almost all doctors are trained to perform traditional bunion surgery.
-There are hardly any, maybe less than one hundred in the United States that regularly perform minimally invasive bunion surgery, and even fewer that do it without internal fixation.
-So, I have performed hundreds of traditional bunion surgeries in the past, and all different kinds – and have found that minimally invasive bunion surgery leads to the quickest, painless recovery that has the least affect on your day to day life during the recovery period.
+First, doctors train to perform traditional bunion surgery.
+Less than 100 doctors in the United States regularly perform minimally invasive bunion surgery.
+Even fewer doctors do it without internal fixation.
+I have performed hundreds of traditional bunion surgeries in the past, and all have been different.
+I’ve found that minimally invasive bunion surgery leads to the quickest, most painless recovery, with the least effect on a patient’s day-to-day life during the recovery period.

 Why doesn’t everyone get minimally invasive bunion surgery?

 I wish I knew the answer!
-The only things that I can consider is that many doctors fall into a comfort zone, and accept the results without trying to get better.
+The only thing that I can consider is that many doctors fall into a comfort zone.
+They accept the results without trying to get better.

 I am always in shock when a patient tells me that their podiatrist told them that minimally invasive bunion surgery doesn’t work.
-I ask them if their doctor has ever seen, or better yet, performed minimally invasive bunion surgery before – my guess is no way!
-As someone who has converted to almost exclusively minimally invasive bunion surgery, I can not imagine going back to a traditional bunion surgery approach.
-I tell all of my colleagues to come shadow me and see the benefits of minimally invasive bunion surgery.
-Most are just too busy with life, or their practice catching up on notes, and dictations and perfecting their electronic medical records and templates to open their eyes and try to learn something new and better for their patients.
+My guess is that they haven’t performed one or even seen one.
+As someone who has converted to almost only minimally invasive bunion surgery, I cannot imagine going back to a traditional bunion surgery approach.
+I tell all my colleagues to come shadow me.
+To come see the benefits of minimally invasive bunion surgery.
+Most are just too busy with life, or their practice.
+They are too busy to open their eyes and try to learn something new and better for their patients.